Dee66/country-flag-explorer/Readme.md

    The application will start on [http://localhost:8080](http://localhost:8080).

 3. **First run:**
-   - If your database is empty, country data is fetched from the [REST Countries API](https://restcountries.com/v3.1/all) and stored locally.
+   - Country data is fetched from the [REST Countries API](https://restcountries.com/v3.1/all) and stored locally.

 ---